No, shipping backlog at California ports is not caused by California trucking regulations

 The backlog is centered around California ports like the Port of Los Angeles and the Port of Long Beach, where container ships are waiting far longer than usual to dock.

-A person claimed in a viral Facebook post that California regulations, namely a ban on older trucks and a law expected to restrict owner-operator truck drivers, are the primary cause of the shipping backlog.
+A person claimed in a viral Facebook post that California regulations, namely a ban on older trucks and a law expected to restrict owner-operator truck drivers, share some of the blame for the shipping backlog.
 Several viewers asked if the claims in the post were real.

 THE QUESTION

-Are California trucking regulations the primary cause for the shipping backlog at California ports?
+Are California trucking regulations contributing to the shipping backlog at California ports?

 THE SOURCES

-Note: CORRECTION (10/28/21): An earlier version of this story said a person claimed in a viral post that California's regulations were the "primary cause" of the shipping backlog.
-The poster actually said the backlog was "in part" caused by the regulations.
-The story has been corrected to better reflect the claim in the post.